ntlinh16/cloudal/examples/provision/README.md

 ## Example 2: Provisioning a Kubernetes cluster on Grid5000 (G5K)

 You cannot provision a Kubernetes cluster directly from Grid5000.
-In this example, we help you do that.
+In this example, we help you to do that.
 We first provision some nodes on Grid5000 system and then create a Kubernetes cluster from these nodes using kubeadm.

 First, you should edit the provisioning config file at `cloudal/examples/provisioning_config_files/provisioning_config_g5k.yaml` with your infrastructure requirements.